 At any rate, the relatively flat valley sits at a high elevation (about 3200′), and contains beaver dams, clear babbling brooks, very large pine trees, and scenic open woods, meaning that even outside of bloom season there’s plenty to enjoy.

-Begin the hike on the gated road leading away from the left side of the parking area beside the map.
+We began the hike on the gated road leading away from the left side of the parking area beside the map.
+We paused for a picture of the two of us freezing cold!
 It soon reaches a crossing of Pigeon Branch, the headwaters of South Fork Mills River.
 There is a footbridge off to the right side of the road, and then you reach a split.
 The loop can be hiked either direction, but I’ll describe it going counter-clockwise, so turn right if you want to follow along.
 The trail loosely parallels the South Mills River and its tributaries downstream from here all the way to the tip of the loop.

 This trail occasionally crosses the river and its tributaries on bridges, boardwalks, or footlogs all the way around the loop.
 One makes innovative use of a huge fallen tree.
 Footing is generally good, though there are lots of roots in places.

 Coursing through an undergrowth of twisted Mountain Laurel, the trail passes some very large pine trees at the beginning of the hike and their soft needles carpet the path.
 You’ll reach the next series of bridges in short order, just upstream of where Pigeon Branch and another tributary meet to officially start the South Fork.
 The trail gradually curves to a more northeasterly direction past these crossings.